iCliniq Logo

 • Cholesterol: Consumption of a low glycemic index diet helps lower total cholesterol and reduces low-density lipoproteins (bad cholesterol).

-• Studies have stated that a low glycemic index diet affects appetite control.
-It is believed that high glycemic index food causes a rapid increase in blood glucose, leading to fast insulin response and a return to feeling hungry.
-However, low glycemic index foods delay the feeling of hunger.
-The clinical investigation of this study has shown mixed reactions.
+• Studies have stated that a low-glycemic-index diet affects appetite control.
+It is believed that high-glycemic-index food causes a rapid increase in blood glucose, leading to a fast insulin response and a return to feeling hungry.
+However, low-glycemic-index foods delay the feeling of hunger.
+This study's clinical investigation has shown mixed reactions.

 Conclusion:

-The Glycemic index value is the number of changes in blood glucose levels due to the consumption of carbohydrate-rich food.
+The glycemic index value is the number of changes in blood glucose levels due to the consumption of carbohydrate-rich food.
 Different carbohydrate foods have different glycemic index values, which affects blood glucose levels in different proportions.
-The glycemic index value varies for the same food item depending on its quantity, so a new deal was developed known as glycemic load.
+The glycemic index value varies for the same food item depending on its quantity, so a new deal known as glycemic load was developed.
 It is the value of changes in glucose levels on the consumption of food according to its quantity.
-The Glycemic index helps plan a diet effectively in controlling obesity, diabetes, and cholesterol and helps in weight loss.
+The glycemic index helps plan a diet effectively to control obesity, diabetes, and cholesterol and helps with weight loss.

 Frequently Asked Questions